Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

+This work presents a mathematical model of the coupling between metabolism and electrophysiology in both physiological and ischemic conditions, together with a computational study showing increased sensitivity of ischemic regions to external stimuli, potentially leading to spontaneous pathological spiking activity.
+Results also provide new insights into the interaction between energy supply and neuronal dynamics, as well as the large-scale effects of localized ischemic regions.

+The remainder of the manuscript is organized as follows: in Section~\ref{sec:mathematicalmodel}, we introduce the mathematical model of brain electrophysiology and cerebral metabolism under investigation.
+Section~\ref{sec:polyDG} presents the semi-discrete formulation within the PolyDG framework and the fully discrete method based on employing the Crank–Nicolson time marching scheme.
+In Section~\ref{sec:NumericalResults}, we report several sensitivity analyses on the proposed neuronal model, as well as numerical experiments in simplified and realistic two-dimensional settings to investigate the influence of ischemic regions on the onset and propagation of pathological neuronal activity.

-In this section, we present the coupled mathematical model that describes both hemodynamics and metabolic function \cite{CALVETTI2018}, as well as neuronal electrophysiology \cite{cressman2009_BC1}.
+In this section, we present the coupled mathematical model describing cerebral hemodynamics, metabolism, and neuronal electrophysiology.
+The metabolic and hemodynamic component of the model is based on the formulation introduced in \cite{CALVETTI2018}, while neuronal electrophysiology is described following \cite{cressman2009_BC1}.
 These models are then spatially and temporally coupled to analyze the influence of oxygen supply on epileptic events.

-The complex cerebral metabolism can be described using a multi-compartment well-mixed model with four separate compartments \cite{CALVETTI2018}: blood, extracellular space, neurons, and astrocytes.
+The complex cerebral metabolism can be described using a multi-compartment well-mixed model with four separate compartments \cite{CALVETTI2018}: blood, extracellular space (ECS), neurons, and astrocytes.
 Cellular communication and biochemical processes occur through the ECS and are driven by their energetic needs, which are satisfied by ATP production through metabolic processes.
 The coupling between the two models is regulated by the availability of ATP, which ensures the proper functioning of the ion pumps.
 Inputs of the metabolic system are the blood flow $q(t)$ and arterial concentration $q_a(t)$.
 In contrast, the one for the electrophysiology model is a time-constant function $\xi(t)$, representing the external stimulus.
 The overall system, highlighting energetic connections, is illustrated in Figure \ref{fig:schematic_model}.